Billet Work by Alexander Marsh, Ben Williams, and Casper Ryan

 sebastiantoca9208 says...

-A clean presentation, a well-produced instructional video, and the potential to surprise even experienced magicians. [...]
+The method requires a reasonably well-lit environment and ideally, spectators positioned in front of the performer, not directly behind. [...]
 He recommends it for mentalists looking to experiment with a unique approach but cautions against relying on it as a primary peeking method.

 The1914 says...

 Billets are the purest form of mentalism, according to Alexander Marsh.
-The masterclass covers techniques for close-up, stage, and TV performances.
+The course is designed to help mentalists build a career using billets.

 Performance videos